 There are mixed reviews on Bagan Viewing Tower and we’d agree it is an ugly blot on an otherwise beautiful skyline.
 However, the 11th-floor viewing platform also gave us a breathtaking 360-degree view of Bagan’s pagodas, temples, stupas and lush countryside.

-The day was finished off with an evening of drinks and food in Nyuang U with the Newcastle couple we’d met at a junction earlier.
-There are many restaurants, cafes and bars down and just off Thi Ri Pyitsaya 4 Street and is the busiest part of Bagan in the evenings.
+The day was finished off with an evening of drinks and food in Nyuang U with a couple we’d met at a junction earlier.
+There are many restaurants, cafes and bars down and just off Thi Ri Pyitsaya 4 Street and it’s the busiest part of Bagan in the evenings.
 Everything closes by midnight though so if you’re up for a big night out, start early.

-Our second day exploring followed pretty much the same pattern as the first.
-A leisurely breakfast was followed by exploring more pagodas and hundreds of Buddhas on our e-bikes.
-The only difference was we were rudely awoken at 5 am to awful tinny music and singing just outside our hotel.
+Our second day exploring followed the same pattern as the first.
+A leisurely breakfast, followed by exploring more pagodas and hundreds of Buddhas on our ebikes.
+The only difference was we were rudely awoken at 5 am to awful tinny music and singing outside our hotel.
 This was to continue from 5 am to midnight for the next two days.
-It was some sort of festival, but we couldn’t for the life of us find out what it celebrated.
+It was some sort of festival, but we couldn’t for the life of us find out what it was celebrating.

 The day was a little more structured than before as I’d marked several pagodas I wanted to see on the map.
 Due to Andy’s flat battery the day before we hadn’t seen as many as I’d hoped.

-I was much happier riding the e-bike this time and we got around much quicker and covered much more ground.
+I was much happier riding the ebike this time, so we got around much quicker and covered more ground.
 It was so much fun and convenient to be able to go where we wanted without relying on a guide or public transport for once.
-The two pagodas that stuck in our minds most were Ananda and Shwesandaw.
+The two pagodas that stuck in our minds most were Ananda Pagoda and Shwesandaw Pagoda.

-Andanda Pagoda one of the most popular and can get crowded.
-We were quite lucky with the timing of our visit though and there weren’t too many people about.
+Ananda Pagoda one of the most popular and can get crowded.
+We were lucky with the timing of our visit and there weren’t too many people about.
 This was an excellent pagoda, with an incredible collection of Buddhas of all shapes and sizes.
 The highlight being the four enormous gold standing Buddhas.

-The climb up the side of the pagoda was very steep and the steps were very high.
+The climb up the side of the pagoda was very steep and the steps were high.
 It was quite a struggle for little old me and my short legs.
 Luckily there are metal railings both sides to help drag yourself up the steps.
-Tourists positioning cameras and tripods crowded into the top two or three terraces.
-Several perched precariously on the walls, dangling their legs over the side.
-They were all trying to get the perfect sunset shot.
+Tourists positioning cameras and tripods crowded onto the top three terraces.
+Several perched precariously on the walls, dangling their legs over the side, all trying to get the perfect sunset shot.
 Once at the top we could see why it was so popular.
 The views were spectacular, on a par with, if not better than the views from Bagan Viewing Tower the day before.

 The two days we were out on the e-bikes passed without any major incidents.
 The worst was when I forgot to turn the bike off and accidentally twisted the accelerator whilst dismounting.
 It sent it careering towards a coconut stall, nearly taking out a frightened looking monk in the process.

-Andy was most patient with me the whole time, often stopping to wait for me to catch-up.
-Partly because I was slow, but also because I kept pulling over to take photos of interesting pagodas I’d spotted.
+Andy was most patient with me, often stopping to wait for me to catch-up, partly because I was slow, but also because I kept pulling over stopping to take photos of interesting pagodas I’d spotted.
 In return, he nearly gave me a heart attack on a few occasions.
 His balance isn’t great at the best of times and every time he turned his head to check on me he’d swerve over to the left of the road.
 There were several narrow misses with motos, cars, trucks, horse and carts, and ox carts.

 By the end of the second day, we were pagoda’d and Buddha’d out.
-We decided to spend our last day in Bagan just relaxing in our hotel and at a nearby hotel with a pool.
+We decided to spend our last day in Bagan just relaxing on the rooftop of our lovely hotel, Hotel Innwa in Nyaung Oo and at a nearby hotel pool.

 Pin me for later!

 Have you been to Bagan?
-Did you try an e-bike and how did you find them?
+Did you rent an ebike and how did you find them?
 If you used a different mode of transport how did it go?

 P.S.
 You can read more about our journey to Cambodia via the following links: